Training information for your Everest Base Camp Trek

 We are looking to add in Island peak?
 Climb in April/ May or September/ October

 Can we Trek in July & August?
-Limited flights and access into the region, this is rainy season
+Limited flights and access into the region, this is the monsoon season

 What is Kathmandu like?
 An Amazing city, worth a few days exploration.